bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

-Legacy jDTS driver for MS SQL Server dropped
+Legacy jTDS driver for MS SQL Server dropped
 ********************************************

 |tag-ops-removed| |tag-project-removed|

-The legacy jDTS driver have been dropped.
-You need to switch to the official Microsoft JDBC Driver for the System Database and external databases if you still have used the jDTS driver.
+The legacy jTDS driver have been dropped.
+You need to switch to the official Microsoft JDBC Driver for the System Database and external databases if you still have used the jTDS driver.

 .. container:: admonition note toggle